-With predictions of a global recession triggered by the coronavirus pandemic and an economic fallout more devastating than the Great Depression, architects are acting to ensure the survival of their practices
+With predictions of a global recession triggered by the coronavirus pandemic and its economic fallout, architects are acting to ensure the survival of their practices

 In the fortnight since lockdown, Mark Kemp, director of PLACE architects in Cornwall, has delivered a seven-point business plan at breakneck speed.
 This has involved securing a bank loan; assessing all clients for their ability to pay; establishing clients’ commitment to continue projects; modelling the number of billable hours’ work available; creating a cashflow forecast; reviewing and chasing down doubtful debt; furloughing staff and putting remaining staff on 80% part-time.
 This was all executed alongside the transition to remote working.

 Like almost every other business sector in the UK, the design and construction industry is under threat.
 Financing of new and existing projects by clients has been severely diminished with the physical shutdown of the leisure and entertainment, retail, commercial and educational sectors.
 The operational delivery of projects has also been put on hold by construction site closures and uncertainty around the planning system.
 Regardless of the success of remote working, it is apparent that practices are unable to operate at the same level that they did before social distancing measures were introduced on 16 March.

 To protect their businesses, practices are adopting emergency measures for the duration of the lockdown.
 A sense of camaraderie within the profession means architects are being unprecedentedly open and frank about their business practices.
 Here four of them talk candidly about their financial plans for weathering the pandemic storm.